 Rishi Kumar Sharma

-Research Scholar, High Altitudes
+Alumnus, High Altitudes

 I obtained my Masters degree in Wildlife Science from Wildlife Institute of India, Dehradun in 2005.
 My master’s dissertation was an evaluation of population-density estimation approaches for tigers at Kanha Tiger Reserve, India.
 Subsequently I worked in the “All India Tiger Monitoring Project” carrying out the responsibilities of designing camera trap surveys, evaluating study design issues and assisting in radio-telemetry work.
 This was followed by a two year stint is the enchanting Sundarbans where I studied tigers in their unique mangrove habitat.

 I am currently studying snow leopards in the Indian Trans-HImalayas to understand snow leopard habitat use at multiple spatial scales in multiple use landscapes.